Top tips for creating a study space in your child’s room

 It takes them ages, they ask for my help (too much) and generally studying in the kitchen just does not work for my kids.

 Having a study space in their bedroom is something I have been thinking about for a while.
 I can see so many benefits but I want to make sure I get it right for them.
 We don;t have lots and lots of space in hour home so the area needs to be defined and well organised. here are my top tips

 The right desk

 The right desk is really important.
 Bending over their laptop or workbooks on their bed is going to make your child feel both tired and uncomfortable so a suitable desk is important.
 It needs to be big enough to hold laptop pen pots and a few books.
 It doesn’t need to be so big that it dominates the room and all they think about is studying.
 Children’s bed shop do some lovely desks for kid’s rooms do some lovely desks for kids room that span the ages and stages of childhood.
 I particularly like this one as it is sleek and simple a good size and has good storage.

 Shelving above the desk is a really good idea.
 A space to store reference books and folders so they are easily accessible and don’t get lost in the midst of a child’s bedroom.
 Making hem reachable is important too.

 A good chair

-A good chair matters a great deal. it need to be the right heigh, comfortable supportive and encourage good posture.
+A good chair matters a great deal. it needs to be the right height, comfortable supportive and encourage good posture.
 Do your reasearh on desk chairs suitable for your child’s height and age.
 Sometimes they will be studying intensely and it is important their posture is correct.